nathaneltitane/dextop/README.md

 - It is configured as a transient change root system: it talks to Android via the Termux shell to access Android and launch your favorite viewer for you.
 - It uses [console](https://github.com/nathaneltitane/console), a custom system to handle the setup, colorize prompts and proved the user with an elegant and user-friendly experience.

-Dextop is very quick and efficient: choose between KDE5 or XFCE4 desktop environemnts to get your work done.
-They will provide all the necessary and familiar graphical utilities and applications for you to get your work done.
+Dextop is very quick and efficient:
+Choose between KDE5 or XFCE4 desktop environemnts to get your work done or keep the Core install only for command line interface and programming workflows.

 ### Note: